-Blueberry researchers say organic blueberries can be the most powerful cancer and disease fighting berries.
-Great-Grandpop DiMeo probably never imagined that when he started planting blueberries plants over 100 years ago in Hammonton, New Jersey.
-Or when DiMeo family expanded the family blueberry farm operation with planting even more blueberries bushes.
-But, now we all know that healthy organic blueberries really do have powerful health benefits.
+Blueberry researchers say organic blueberries can be the most powerful cancer and disease fighting berries you can possibly eat.
+Great-Grandpop DiMeo probably never imagined this when he started planting blueberries plants over 100 years ago in Hammonton, New Jersey, or when the DiMeo family expanded the family blueberry farm with planting more acres of blueberries plants and bushes.
+But, now we know the health benefits and nutrition of organic blueberries incorporated in your daily diet.
 DiMeo blueberries and our Non-GMO, NATURALLY GROWN, Heirloom Blueberry Plants are can improve and maintain your good health.
-Call DiMeo Farms now (609) 561-5905 and we can ship you beautiful “ultra-heavy bearing” blueberry bushes that can yield loads of giant, tasty organic blueberries for you.
+CALL NOW (609) 561-5905 and DiMeo Farms can ship you beautiful “ultra-heavy bearing” blueberry bushes that can yield loads of giant, tasty organic blueberries for you.

 Invest in your health with eating berries and increase the value of your land when you buy blueberry plants direct from DiMeo Farms.
-A DiMeo blueberry farmer can ship READY TO FRUIT blueberry bushes right to your door.
-Now you can grow organic blueberries for free, right at home in your own little backyard garden with your own $10 blueberry plants that can quickly become mature blueberry plants which will yield more pounds of super-healthy blueberries for you to enjoy fresh and also freeze to enjoy all throughout the year.
-Just think of all the money you will save not having to buy organic blueberries at the grocery store every again.
+One of our DiMeo blueberry farmers can ship READY TO FRUIT blueberry bushes right to your door.
+Now you can learn how to grow organic blueberries for free, right at home in your own little backyard garden with your own $10 blueberry plants that can quickly grow into mature blueberry bushes which can yield more pounds of super-healthy blueberries for you and your loved ones to enjoy throughout the entire year.
+Just think of all the money you can save not having to buy those expensive organic blueberries at the supermarket or grocery store.

-Blueberries – High in Antioxidants & Cancer Fighting Properties
+Blueberries Are High in Antioxidants & Cancer Fighting Properties

-What are Antioxidants?
+What really are antioxidants?
 Antioxidants consist of a group of important vitamins, minerals and enzymes that have powerful health enhancing effects for our bodies.
 Antioxidants work to neutralize free radicals before they do harm to our bodies.
 Free radicals are atoms that cause damage to our cells.
-They harm our immune system leading to many degenerative diseases.
+They harm our immune system leading to many degenerative diseases which blueberries can fight.
 Free radicals are formed by our cells being exposed to a variety of substances such as radiation, chemicals, pollution, smoke, drugs, alcohol, harmful pesticides and excess sun exposure.
 Growing your own blueberries with blueberry plants from DiMeo Farms can help you get your daily dose of antioxidants with our cancer-fighting berries.

 Blueberries Nutrition & Anti-Aging Blueberry Effects on Elderly